PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 4. No more than 15 per cent of your allotment may be used for structures.

-5. Structures must be placed at an appropriate edge of the allotment and in such a way as neither to interfere with boundaries or access (see Part 7) nor to cause a nuisance or annoyance to other users of the allotment site or owners or occupiers of neighbouring premises (see Part 11).
+or access (see Part 7) nor to cause a nuisance or annoyance to other users of the allotment site or owners or occupiers of neighbouring premises (see Part 11).

 6. Buildings should be sectional and constructed of either new or perfectly sound second-hand material.
 Brick buildings are not permitted.